fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 The Grafana theme that will be used.
 Defaults to `light`.

 ### debug
-Show debug informtions if user has permission to see them.
+Show debug information if user has permission to see them.
 Defaults to `false`.